 The easiest way to find out as to how much memory is installed on your system is to use the command shell.
 There are also a couple of GUI options depending on your distro.
 Most people might find the GUI based option much more user friendly to use.

 You can use the free command to find almost all information about the RAM or memory usage and availability.
-There are command line options available to print the information in bytes, kilobytes, megabytes or gigabytes. –human (or -h) will print the output in human readable format, while –total (or -t) will add a row which totals the columns.
+There are several command line options available with the command to print the information in bytes, kilobytes, megabytes or gigabytes. –human (or -h) will print the output in human readable format, while –total (or -t) will add a row which totals the columns.

 bash$ free -ht

 There is also the option to print out the lowest and highest memory usage statistics using -l.